 The U.S. Web Design System (USWDS) is a library of design and code guidelines to help agencies create trustworthy, accessible, and consistent digital services.
 USWDS is being used on over one hundred government sites, with an audience of 120 million users.
 In this 12th post in our series, we sat down with Jason Garber, front-end web developer at the U.S. Digital Service (USDS)’s Defense Digital Service, to talk about his work creating a Ruby gem (described on Wikipedia) for the new Move.mil that integrates USWDS into a Ruby on Rails application.

-USWDS team: How did you hear about the U.S. Web Design System?
+USWDS: How did you hear about the U.S. Web Design System?

-USWDS team: How did it make your lives easier?
+USWDS: How did it make your lives easier?

 Garber: Nothing springs to mind: the documentation is great, Fractal is coming along, and being in the #uswds-public Slack channel is fantastic.
 I don’t participate a ton in there, but it’s nice to see the conversation.
 If I do have a quick question, it’s a great alternative to filing a GitHub issue and I appreciate it.

-USWDS team: Advice for other agencies?
+USWDS: Advice for other agencies?